As well as a full line-up of music, there's the Old Ways Makerspace, talks and activities and lots of ways to slow down, relax and re-connect.

 We want to make sure there’s plenty to see and do, but also plenty of space, so we’ve scheduled things so that you don’t have to miss out on anything!

 Our ‘Old Ways’ maker space aims to showcase some almost-lost skills and technologies, in some cases with the chance to take part yourself, or just to watch the crafts-folk at work.
-Here's a few of the people who will be at Septembersong:
+Here's what happened at last year's event.
+More info about what's on at Septembersong 2025 will be available soon...

 Pottery